SIMPATICOProject/citizenpedia/README.md

 Make sure that the name of the json file within client/languages folder and the name of the variable match for the new language to work, e.g., in order to add Spanish language, create "es.json" under client/languages and add "language: 'es'" in the configuration file.

+If a secondary language is needed, a secondlanguage value can be set in the configuration file, so a language selector will appear in the upper right corner of the navigation bar.

 ### AAC Integration

 The file